cahilton/ohdsi-web-scaffolding/README.md

 * [Install Node](https://nodejs.org/en/download/)
 * Install Grunt
 		`npm install -g grunt`
-* Install project dependencies with
+* Install project dependencies (this will download and setup dependencies such as d3 into a `node_modules` directory) `npm install`
-		`npm install`

 ## Starting the server